QualiTorque/qualitorque.github.io/docs/overview/features.md

 * __Parameter/Secret store support__: Set up an account or space-level [parameter store](/admin-guide/params) and save sensitive or recurring values too, allowing Torque blueprints to dynamically pull the relevant details without saving them to the source control repository.
 * __Governance policies__: [Limit environment durations](/blueprint-designer-guide/Policies) and apply [OPA security policies](/admin-guide/security-policies) to environments.
 * __Approval flows__: Define an approval process for production/high-cost environments and review pending requests.
-* __Auto-shutdown and cleanup__: Automatic cleanup of environmnent's cloud resources when environment ends, cutting costs and ensuring nothing is left behind.
+* __Auto-shutdown and cleanup__: Automatic cleanup of environment's cloud resources when environment ends, cutting costs and ensuring nothing is left behind.

 ## Monitoring and control